Tini: The Movie

-Tini: The Movie (also known as Tini: The Movie – The New Life of Violetta and Tini: The New Life of Violetta; Tini: El gran cambio de Violetta, "Tini: The great change of Violetta") is a Argentinian-Spanish–Italian film created by Ramón Salazar, is a film set in an alternative universe from that of the television series Violetta.
+Tini: The Movie (also known as Tini: The Movie – The New Life of Violetta and Tini: The New Life of Violetta; Tini: El gran cambio de Violetta, "Tini: The great change of Violetta") is an Argentine-Spanish–Italian film created by Ramón Salazar, is a film set in an alternative universe from that of the television series Violetta.
 Martina Stoessel, Jorge Blanco, Mercedes Lambre, Clara Alonso and Diego Ramos reprise their roles from the series.
 The film also stars Adrián Salzedo, Sofia Carson and Ángela Molina.
-It premiered on May 6, 2016 in Spain and May 12, 2016 in Italy.
-In Argentina, it premiered on June 2, 2016.
-In the United States, it was released digitally on December 6, 2016.
+It premiered on 6 May 2016 in Spain and 12 May 2016 in Italy.
+In Argentina, it premiered on 2 June 2016.
+In the United States, it was released digitally on 6 December 2016.